-Advances in digital technology have dramatically improved hearing aids in recent years, making them smaller with better sound quality.
+Advances in digital technology have dramatically improved hearing aids recently, making them smaller with better sound quality.
 Designs are modern, sleek, and discreet.
-Clarity, greater directionality, better speech audibility in a variety of environments, better cell phone compatibility, less whistling and feedback then hearing aids of the past, and greater ruggedness for active lifestyles are common features.
+Clarity, greater directionality, better speech audibility in a variety of environments, better cell phone compatibility, less whistling and feedback than hearing aids of the past, and greater ruggedness for active lifestyles are common features.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.